Destiny-02/P4P/src/paper3Questions/README.md

 ## Run the script

 - Modify the call to main with the name of the folder containing the codebases e.g. `main("../../data/ugrad-009-01/")`
-- Run the script with `python paper3Questions.py`.
+- From the repo root, run the script with `python -m src.paper3Questions`.

 ## Results